08Karthi08/ReceiptStash_HCI584/Dev Guide.md

 # ReceiptStash - Developer's Guide

 ## Overview
 Welcome to the ReceiptStash Developer's Guide!
 This document serves as a comprehensive resource for developers who want to contribute to or understand the inner workings of ReceiptStash, a web application for uploading and organizing receipts.
-It provides an overview of the software, installation and deployment instructions, user interaction flow, known issues, and more.
+It provides an overview of the software, installation, and deployment instructions, user interaction flow, known issues, and more.

 ## Installation and Deployment
 Assuming the developer has already read the user's guide and installed the project, here are additional considerations for deployment and administration: